SheriRong/KUHackthon/workpro/README.md

 - Resume upload to IPFS via Pinata
 - AI-powered job matching using Gemini
-- Modern, responsive UI with Tailwind CSS
+- responsive UI with Tailwind CSS
 - Decentralized storage for resumes
 - Job search and matching functionality